sfeir-open-source/sfeir-school-rxjs/exercises/react-chat/README.md

 #### Tips
 * Use `socket.on('event-name')` to listen to an event sent by the server
-* The server's reponse looks like this : `{ ok: boolean, username: "string" }` with `ok` being false when a username is already taken.
+* The server's response looks like this : `{ ok: boolean, username: string }` with `ok` being false when a username is already taken.
 * Use the observer's error callback to deal with the error case

 ### Display online users